alle0200/Commitment/README.md

 The openess of this assignment left me kind of unsure of what to do at first, but I think I eventually got a hang of things.
 If there are any noticable typos or errors, please let me know and I'll do my best to correct them.

 At the very least though, it felt refreshing to code in css again.
 It has been nearly 2 years since I've touched the coding language, so it was nice finally being able to pick it up again (even if that meant I had to re-teach myself everything).

+Overall though, I really hope that what I managed to do before the deadline is good enough.
+The shakiness of my own theme has me a little concerned, but since the assignment is mainly about css I'm hoping that I'll be fine.